please sign in with Astroyogi.

 Krishna Janmashtami is mostly celebrated on two consecutive days.
-The first day is celebrated for Smarta Sampradaya and the second, for Vaishanava Sampradaya.
+The first day is celebrated for Smarta Sampradaya and the second, for Vaishnava Sampradaya.
 If the Hindu calendar lists a single date for Janmashtami, this means that both the Sampradayas will observe Janmashtami on the same date.
-This year, the festival falls on a Thursday, 24th August, giving people the luxury of time to have a huge celebration of the festival.
+This year, the festival falls on Tuesday and Wednesday, 11th and 12th August, giving people the luxury of time to have a huge celebration of the festival.
 Since Lord Krishna was born at midnight, the Nishita Pooja Time is also kept then.

 After the eighth child’s (Lord Krishna) birth, the Gods guided Vasudev to give the baby to Nand and Yashoda in Vrindavan.
 Years later, Lord Krishna killed King Kansa and freed the kingdom of Mathura from his shackles of cruelty.

 People visit temples to seek blessings from Lord Krishna.
-The idol is bathed with milk, honey and water, dressed in new clothes and laddoos are offered to the deity.
+The idol is bathed with milk, honey, water, dressed in new clothes, and laddoos are offered to the deity.

-A devotional atmosphere is prevalent everywhere, and specially inside the temples.
-Apart from chanting of mantras, there is also a ritual in which 108 names of Lord Krishna are chanted, while showering the idol of the Lord with flowers.
+A devotional atmosphere is prevalent everywhere, and especially inside the temples.
+Apart from chanting mantras, there is also a ritual in which 108 names of Lord Krishna are chanted, while showering the idol of the Lord with flowers.

-In many places, decorated swings are tied on trees, as the child God loved to swing in a jhula.
-Devotees swing the baby idol of the Lord sitting on a jhula, in the temples, as it is considered auspicious.
+In many places, decorated swings (jhula) are tied on trees, because as a child, the Lord loved to swing in a jhula.
+Devotees swing the baby idol of the Lord sitting on a jhula in the temples, as it is considered auspicious.

 ‘Parana’, which means breaking the fast, should be done at an appropriate time.
-The fast is broken after sunrise on the following day of Janmashtami, when both Rohini Nakshatra and Ashtami Tithi are over.
-If Ashtami Tithi and Rohini Nakshatra don't get over before Sunset then fast can be broken during daytime when either Ashtami Tithi or Rohini Nakshatra is over.
+The fast is broken after sunrise on the following day of Janmashtami when both Rohini Nakshatra and Ashtami Tithi are over.
+If Ashtami Tithi and Rohini Nakshatra don't get over before sunset then the fast can be broken during daytime when either Ashtami Tithi or Rohini Nakshatra is over.

 Some people like to break their fast with charnamrit and dhaniya panjiri, while others like to eat kheer and poori-chhole.
-Other food dishes prepared also include kasar (panjiri mixed with dry fruits and nuts), aloo ki kachodi, and traditional milk-dishes.
+Other food dishes prepared also include kasar (panjiri mixed with dry fruits and nuts), aloo ki kachori, and traditional milk based dishes.

-The festival of Dahi Handi is a custom ritual, celebrated the day after Janmashtmi in Maharashtra.
-As part of the festivities, people stand on top of each other to make a human pyramid and break a pot filled with dahi, mishri and makhan that is hung from a certain height.
-This is done as homage to Lord Krishna, lovingly known as the Makhan Chor, since he used to steal butter as a baby.
+The festival of Dahi Handi is a customary ritual, celebrated the day after Janmashtami in Maharashtra.
+As part of the festivities, people stand on top of each other to make a human pyramid and break a pot (handi) filled with dahi, mishri, and makhan that is hung from a certain height.
+This is done as homage to Lord Krishna, lovingly known as the Makhan Chor since he used to steal butter as a baby.